 PGY-1 & -2

 The first two years are comprised of 26 four-week blocks.
 Training begins with completion of primary care blocks.
 PGY-1s participate in four months of inpatient internal medicine with the USF Department of Internal Medicine on the inpatient units at the James A. Haley VA (JAHVA) Hospital.
-Depending on availability, residents interested in child psychiatry may request placement during two of these months be on pediatric rotations through USF Department of Pediatrics.
 Additionally, residents spend two months with the USF Department of Neurology on their inpatient and consultation services, respectively.
 When a PGY-1 starts their first psychiatry rotation he or she begins on an "Assessment" block which allows for evaluation of resident abilities and transition into the psychiatric rotations.

 The next 12 months of training are largely inpatient rotations, with experiences on multiple inpatient psychiatric wards in both VA and community hospital settings.
 Time is also spent on geriatric inpatient, consultation-liaison, and in emergency room psychiatry services.
 Early exposure to outpatient and psychiatry sub-specialties is also embedded into the PGY-2 year via JAHVA intensive case management, child psychiatry, geriatric, and addiction psychiatry rotations.
 For further exploration into individual interests, there is an elective block in the PGY-1 or 2 year.
 Residents are assigned both enrichment and psychotherapy supervisors starting in the PGY-2 year.